Cadence-GitHub/Stouffville-By-laws-AI/README.md

 Started as a community learning experience about AI and how we can elevate residents in their knowledge on AI.
 Soon, it took a rebirth of learning by doing.

 Traditional municipal bylaw repositories present significant accessibility barriers.
-The (Stouffville document center) [https://whitchurch.civicweb.net/filepro/documents/], while functional, lacks semantic search capabilities, natural language understanding, and fails to clearly indicate bylaw status—whether active, expired, or revoked.
+The [Stouffville document center](https://whitchurch.civicweb.net/filepro/documents/), while functional, lacks semantic search capabilities, natural language understanding, and fails to clearly indicate bylaw status—whether active, expired, or revoked.
 Legal language remains opaque to residents, and navigating complex cross-references requires specialized knowledge.

 ### Technical Pipeline: From Static PDFs to Intelligent Resource